Adolis García Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the third-ranked team ERA across all league pitching staffs (3.62).
+- The Mariners' 3.84 team ERA ranks ninth across all MLB pitching staffs.

-- Mariners pitchers combine to give up 47 home runs (0.8 per game), the first-fewest in baseball.
+- Mariners pitchers combine to surrender the fewest home runs in baseball (51 total, 0.9 per game).

+- Miller (3-2 with a 3.00 ERA and 31 strikeouts in 36 2/3 innings pitched) makes the start for the Mariners, his seventh of the season.

+- His last appearance came on Tuesday against the New York Yankees, when the righty threw 4 2/3 innings, surrendering eight earned runs while allowing 11 hits.

 © 2023 Data Skrive.
 All rights reserved.